jordan-sussman/coded-water/README.md

 # Coded Water

-Coded Water is a React component `Water` that uses text as a water visualizer.
+Coded Water is a React component `Water` that uses text as a visualizer to imitate flowing water.
 Repurposed and updated from an example on `thewayofcode.com`.